 Abu shows us where the value really is.
 It’s in our ability to satisfy our own needs and the needs of our community.
 Abu continuously reestablishes his value through his ability to create.
 This also clearly demonstrates the limits of currency.
 Since money is only a medium for exchanging value, it is only as useful as the amount of creation that is happening on either ends of the exchange.

 In this way we see that we are as rich as we are creative.
-It is our choice to exchange that wealth through national currency, digital currency, trade, or even our own personal agreements like IOUs based on the items and services we are trying to get as a result of that exchange.
+It is our choice to exchange that wealth through national currency, digital currency trades using trade fx with VT markets in the UK, or even our own personal agreements like IOUs based on the items and services we are trying to get as a result of that exchange.

 Since money is not the only way we can make these exchanges, it is not the only way we can measure our capital, and if we look to creative ways of transferring that capital we become even better at preserving the integrity of our exchange.
 If you are feeling a little broke, create something that someone else needs, and then just take it to them.
 It is epitome of true wealth generation and is possible anytime, wherever you are.